jak555/game-of-life-nodejs/README.md

 ### Cloning the project

-First step is to clone this project; for that you have to open a new terminal window and go to the desired folder.
+First step is to clone this project.
+For that, you have to open a new terminal window and go to the desired folder.
 Next you will have to clone the project using the following command: `git clone https://github.com/jak555/game-of-life-nodejs.git`

 ### Build
 This project includes source code and the build, but if you want to make sure you have the latest build you can use `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build which includes a lot of optimizations for production environments.